The Crown season 6: Peter Morgan's heartfelt tribute to Queen Elizabeth IISep 28 | 9 min read

 Becoming is a 2020 documentary film that offers an intimate look into the life of former First Lady, Michelle Obama.

-The film offers a rare and up-close look at her life, including the eight impactful years she and her husband Barack Obama served in the White House, as the first African-American President, and the first African-American First Lady of the United States.
+The film offers a rare and up-close look at her life, including the eight impactful years she and her husband Barack Obama served in the White House as the first African American President and First Lady of the United States.

 The film, partly based on her bestselling memoir of the same name, takes viewers behind the scenes as she highlights the power of community to bridge our divides and the spirit of connection that comes when we openly and honestly share our stories.